 For more information about our Fellowships, including requirements, funding, how to apply, facilities, support and more, please download The Pirbright Institute Fellowship Scheme Handbook.

-If you would like to discuss how your scientific ideas might fit with possible openings, please email the Head of Science Administration, Dr Louise Barton.
+If you would like to discuss how your scientific ideas might fit with possible openings, please email the Head of Research an Innovation, Dr Louise Barton.
 We welcome informal enquiries at any time.

 The Institute is also open to discussions with prospective employees who wish to apply for externally funded fellowships based at The Pirbright Institute.
 See the External Fellowships tab for more information.